The theory and practice of communicating science to public audiences across a variety of media

 - Available to eligible students as part of I-Explore

 Science Communication is an increasingly important competency for scientists and engineers.
 Many funding agencies now stipulate public engagement as an outcome of grant awards.
-Also, an understanding of how science interacts with society is vital to becoming an engaged and reflective individual, capable of taking a positive role in intellectual life.
+Understanding how science interacts with society is vital to becoming an engaged and reflective individual, capable of taking a positive role in intellectual life.

 Indicative core content

-- Digital communication - persuasive speech or YouTube story (30%)
+- Coursework: Digital communication assignment - 4 minute video (30%)

 - Requirements: You are expected to attend all classes and undertake approximately 85 hours of independent study in total during the module.
 Independent study includes reading and preparation for classes, researching and writing coursework assignments and preparing for other assessments.